ST. THOMAS CHURCH

 “I don’t see that being a problem.
 Any sign they have a dead man’s switch on this?”

 “Nick, they’ve had eleven years to work this out and they are not stupid people.
 We have to assume their redundancies have redundancies.
-Besides signalling that they aim to unseat everything we’ve done in the last seventy years, I have no idea what they actually want.”
+Besides signaling that they aim to unseat everything we’ve done in the last seventy years, I have no idea what they actually wa–”

 “Do you remember what you said when you first brought me in?”
 Cates said.